rajivsam/KMDS/README.md

 > KMDS is a complete methodology framework for building well-documented analytical and machine learning models for operational data.
 It combines decision guidance at every analytical phase—data cleaning, featurization, and modeling—with LLM-assisted knowledge capture and semantic search.

+KMDS is grounded in a knowledge graph and now includes LLM-powered assistants.
+It is an agent-assisted, human-in-the-loop, collaborative knowledge management system.
+The grounding is based on curated knowledge for each phase of the development iteration.

 Operational decisions — monthly forecasts, risk assessments, demand plans — need to be trustworthy, explainable, and repeatable.
 KMDS enforces the discipline that makes that possible through evidence-based guidance, structured documentation, and a knowledge graph that captures not just what was done, but *why it was done that way*.
 The result is reproducible, auditable, and transferable—your second project in a domain is faster because the first project's knowledge isn't lost.

 ---